Introduction

 Increase Income?

-If our household expenses, at some point, require additional income, then I could find a part-time job.
-I know how much the “socialist insecurity administration” states that I could earn, without reducing the amount of money that they owe me on a monthly basis.
-At this point, I have toyed with attempts to find the right part-time job, but I've not yet found a position that would serve my interests.
+If our household expenses at some point require additional income, I could find a part-time job.
+I know how much the “socialist insecurity administration” states that I could earn without reducing the amount of money that they owe me on a monthly basis.
+At this point, I have toyed with attempts to find the right part-time job, but I haven't found a position that would serve my interests.
 I could become less picky, if inflation continues to be so uncontrolled.

 Isn't $4.90 trillion ($4,900,000,000,000) in revenue enough?
 The “guvrmint” may try to increase taxes.
 Wisdom dictates, however, that it must control and reduce its runaway spending!
 This leads to the next question.